PlayEveryWare/eos_plugin_for_unity/README.md

 For issues related to Epic Online Services SDK, Epic Dev Portal or for general EOS SDK information, please go to [Epic Online Services Community Support](https://eoshelp.epicgames.com/).

 Detailed descriptions and usage for EOS SDK Interfaces can be found at [here](https://dev.epicgames.com/docs/services/en-US/GameServices/index.html).

+# Contributor Notes

+This is an open source project!
+We welcome you to make contributions.
+See our [Contributions](/docs/contributions.md) document for more information.

 # FAQ